 FGT regrets these administrative oversights and has taken steps to address the cause of

 the oversights.
 First, FGT has established additional procedures and provided an instructional class to the appropriate field personnel.
 Second, FGT has instructed all personnel involved in making postings on the FGT web site that the affiliated marketer postings require that the posting show that date when the posting was last revised.
-Third, FGT will specifically address this issue in training seminars that are given to all personnel annually.
+Third, FGT has added this issue to its list of matters to be addressed in upcoming training seminars (given to all operating personnel annually).

 Because FGT has promptly taken corrective steps, because the oversights resulted in an “over-posting” of information, and because the short delay in removing posted data resulted in no harm to any party; FGT requests that the Commission accept this filing without any further action.